belkiso/fta-dataplatform/sql-server-on-azure-vms/articles/sql-server-on-azure-vms.md

 # POC Scenario: Deploying SQL Server on Azure IaaS VMs

 # Introduction
-The intent of this documetn is to provide you a single page in which to find the most current guidance for deploying SQL Server into a Virtual Machine in Azure.
+The intent of this document is to provide you a single page in which to find the most current guidance for deploying SQL Server into a Virtual Machine in Azure.

 In this article we will look at how to deploy: